of Student Services

 How are accommodations and services determined?

 If a student is found to have a disability under Section 504, the team will make an individualized determination of the student’s educational needs and an accommodation plan will be developed.
 The 504 Plan will identify the individual(s) responsible for implementing accommodations.
-Eligibility status, and 504 Plans are reviewed annually.
+Eligibility status, and 504 Plans are reviewed periodically.

 What is an accommodation?